Koha-Community/kohadocs/source/reports.rst

 |image888|

-Once your report is saved it will appear on the 'Use Saved' page with all other saved reports.
+Once your report is saved it will appear on the 'Use saved' page with all other saved reports.

 |image889|